ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     String end = "2015-10-01";
     JsonElement response = this.apiClient.getDataTraffic(start, end, false);

-The above snippet returns the amount of data traffic between 2015-09-01 to 2015-10-01 but without a daily breakdown.
+The above snippet returns the amount of data traffic between 2015-09-01 and 2015-10-01 but without a daily breakdown.

 ----

 Service status
 ----------------------------------------------------

-Applications can use the Service status operation to retrieve the service status of an organization.

-Method getServiceStatus() can be used to Retrieve the organization-specific status of each of the services offered by the Internet of Things Foundation.
+Method getServiceStatus() can be used to retrieve the organization-specific status of each of the services offered by the Internet of Things Foundation.

 .. code:: java